NVIDIA/grcuda/NOTES.md

     * The `cudaStreamAttachMemAsync` is also exposed, to exclusively associate a managed memory array to a given stream.
     This is used, on Pre-Pascal GPUs, to access arrays on CPU while a kernel is using other arrays on GPU
 * Most of the new code is unit-tested and integration-tested, and there is a Python benchmarking suite to measure execution time with different settings
+    * For example, the file `projects/resources/python/benchmark/bench/bench_6` is a fairly complex ML ensemble using multiple GPU kernels on different streams.
+    Compared to sequential scheduling, we are up to **40% faster**!
+* **Streams** are managed internally by the GrCUDA runtime: we keep track of existing streams that are currently empty, and schedule computations on them in a FIFO order.
+ New streams are created only if no existing stream is available
+* **Read-only** input arguments can be specified with the `const` keyword; they will be ignored in the dependency computations if possible: for example, if there are 2 kernels that use the same read-only input array, they will be executed concurrently

 * **Current limitations**
     1. **Dependency computation does not consider disjoint parameter subsets.**